Rawatbhata: Kalakhet And R.A.P.S / H.W.P Colonies

 The city of Rawatbhata is located in the lap of Aravali, surrounded by the forest.

 RAPS/HWP Colony, is divided into Vikram Nagar Township, Anu Asha, Anu Bhagya, Anu Chhaya, Anu Kiran, Anu Pratap, Anu Deep Anu Tara, Santab Colony.

 There are all facilities; street lights, electricity, water, parks, community centres, schools, hostel, shopping complex, sports complex, playgrounds, Post Offices, banks, dispensary, etc.

 There is a private farm house Kalakhet 35 minutes from Rawatbhata, with many gardens and entertainment places.

 There are many types of trees and types of farming and a big swimming pool.
 The facilities attract a considerable number of tourists in the rainy season.

 Parajhar Waterfall

 Parajhar is a nearby waterfall.
 The underground water flowing in caves has carved statues and figures on the stones in the cave.

 Many people have died due accidents near the waterfall.
-It is near to village called Parajhar gaon.
+It is near village called Parajhar gaon.
 This place is also known for historic cave-temple of Lord Shiv.
-During Mahashivratri a large festival is organised here. water-fall and green surrounding is the attraction for peoples.
+During Mahashivratri a large festival is organised here.
+Water-fall and green surrounding is the attraction for peoples.